 The author tries showing the shades of emotions in every relation and he does it convincingly.
 The way Sameera goes ahead to bald her head for her cancer-victim friend and the way in which her family and in-laws reacted to it is quite fascinating.
 The book also explores the passion and visionary hard work required to build a successful career and a company.
 The way a leader finds potential in his employees, the way he analyses the opportunities and takes decisions, the way colleagues became friends for life and remain so, the way grand-children are nurtured by the grandparents; all these things are rare to be seen in a single book.

-I also admire the author to avoid the adult content and abusive stuff which is not rare to see even in some of the bestseller books.
+I also admire the author and his conscious efforts of avoiding the adult content and abusive stuff which is not rare to see even in some of the bestseller books.
 The metaphors in the book are quite interesting too.
 I like the way “Anant” (the infinite) becomes “An Ant”.
-When reading this book I am sure you will the following interesting:
+When reading this book I am sure you will find the following interesting:

 - The way the Indian engineers are regarded in foreign countries.